Because I Wanted to Write You a Pop Song

 "Reading Kara Vernor is like being in a fast car that reveals the deepest secrets of its passerby.
 You rubberneck and yearn for more.
 You're spinning, you're flying, you're exhilarated and sad and brimming with thrill.
 Hail this book and hold on tight."

-"Kara Vernor says so much in so few words with these stories that I felt myself becoming a better reader as I read them.
-Her writing feels like a knife, cutting through so many of the falsehoods of American life and leaving only the truth, somehow leaving it both gently and determinedly at the same time.
-The stories in Because I Wanted to Write You a Pop Song do not flinch and do not seem to even remember how."
+"Like a knife, cutting through so many of the falsehoods of American life and leaving only the truth, somehow leaving it both gently and determinedly at the same time.
+These stories do not flinch and do not seem to even remember how."

 —Jensen Beach, author of Swallowed by the Cold

 "If I could leave a few things in a capsule for the civilization coming next, I think I’d maybe pick Kara Vernor’s stories.
-Beings of the future might know us that way: how we thought; how our words arranged themselves on our tongues when we were only half thinking; what we were after, and how messed up that all was, but how vital in a deeper way.
-Like some of my favorite writers, Vernor is able to bring to the page a voice you’re shocked to recognize, for it seems so totally new.
-All of the stars, is what I’m trying to say.
-All of the hearts and cherries."
+Beings of the future might know us that way: how we thought; how our words arranged themselves on our tongues when we were only half thinking; what we were after, and how messed up that all was, but how vital in a deeper way."

 —Scott Garson, author of Is That You, John Wayne?